coolbutuseless/fastpng/README.md

 `{fastpng}` reads and writes PNG images.

-`{fastpng}` exposes configuration options so that the user can make a trade-off between speed and size.
+`{fastpng}` exposes configuration options so that the user can make a trade-off between speed of writing and PNG size.
 These options include:

 - Compression level
 - Filter use